 This course provides an opportunity for schools with low student numbers to prepare, plan and collect data for their individual Non-Exam Assessment for A Level Geography.

-Staff prices are half the student price plus VAT.
+- Accompanying staff and adults are charged at half the student rate plus VAT.

 Example Timetable